Short Term Investing (usually day trading): My Strategies and Past Trades

 When there are big news days (for the whole market or for an individual stock), the market/stock will likely make a big move in a certain direction, so I take a different strategy.
 To find out the direction, mark out the high and low of the first 5 minute candle.
 Whichever direction the price breaks out to is the direction that the market will continue trending in for a while during the day.

-Liquidity sweeps/grabs: These are large, sharp moves of price either up or down which is said to be caused by big banks triggering stop loss orders to then drive the price in the opposite direction later on.
-The banks use all the new liquidity (the available shares that the bank can pick up) from the stop loss orders to drive the price in the opposite direction of the sweep/grab.
+Liquidity sweeps/grabs: These are large, sharp moves of price either up or down past a key price mark which is caused by big banks triggering stop loss orders to then sharply drive the price in the opposite direction later on.
+The banks use all the new liquidity (the available shares that the bank can pick up) and momentum from the stop loss orders to drive the price in the opposite direction of the sweep/grab.
+The price is driven past a key point of support/resistance that lies in the way of the institution moving the price in the way they want.
 A grab is a shorter move (but still sharp), while a sweep is longer and more drawn out.
 There is a big difference between price dropping from bad news and a liquidity sweep.
 A liquidity sweep usually happens when there is no news so you know there is not a logical reason for the price to move in that way.
 Once a liquidity sweep happens, you'd want to pick up whatever stock/ETF/futures/commodity (the list goes on) that you're trading to hold while the price moves in the opposite direction after the sweep.
-However, there are also breakouts which look like liquidity sweeps, but they continue the trend shown.
-If there is a lot of momentum in one direction, I may take the trade in the same direction to benefit off of that, even though it is not clear yet if it is a breakout of the beginning of a liquidity sweep.
-After the move is over, you will be able to see if the price is somewhat stable (the breakout is over) or it is beginning to reverse (you can now tell that it was a liquidity sweep and you can now take the trade to benefit off of the price moving back in the opposite direction).
+Liquidity sweeps move past support/resistance levels of all different types (see below for support/resistance explanations).
+However, there are also breakouts which look like liquidity sweeps, but they continue the first move past that support/resistance point.
+If there is a lot of momentum in one direction, you probably won't be able to tell yet if it's a breakout or a liquidity sweep.
+After the move is over, you will be able to see if the price is somewhat stable (the breakout is over) or it is beginning to reverse somewhat quickly (you can now tell that it was a liquidity sweep and you can now take the trade to benefit off of the price moving back in the opposite direction).
+Price is typically drawn to these support/resistance levels, even if you don't know if it's a liquidity sweep or if price will break out past those support/resistance levels, so if price is trending in the direction of a big support/resistance price, it is pretty likely to continue and make the move to reach that point.

 False Breakout: It's the same thing as a liquidity grab, but it's just a more general term for what is happening.
 To tell the difference between an actual breakout and a false breakout in a live market, I think a big part of it is just having to trade based on the look of the chart and really determine by on your own if the move is big enough to develop into a breakout or if you should still wait before entering a trade since it could reverse into a false breakout.
 But you should always wait for a candle to end past the support/resistance level before entering a trade.
 I thinks it's also best to wait for one more candle to end after that first candle that broke through the key level before entering a trade.
 If the candle is decent size moving in the same direction as the first candle it's very likely to be a breakout.
 If it's moving in the opposite direction a decent amount, it's a false breakout.
 If the price is staying about the same, wait for another candle or two or just mostly confirmation of the way the price is about to move.
 But no matter what, whichever way the price takes, be ready for a big price swing since it's trading around a key support or resistance level.